grnet/synnefo/docs/upgrade/upgrade-0.15.rst

   $ service shibd restart

-**notice** that every time you alter the ``REMOTE_USER`` attribute, all existing shibboleth enabled astakos users will be invalidated and no longer be able to login to their existing account using shibboleth.
-Specifically for the case of switching from *eppn* to another attribute, astakos is able to prevent invalidation and automatically migrate existing *eppn* accounts.
+**Note** that every time you alter the ``REMOTE_USER`` attribute, all existing shibboleth enabled Astakos users will be invalidated and no longer be able to login to their existing account using shibboleth.
+Specifically, for the case of switching from *eppn* to another attribute, Astakos is able to prevent invalidation and automatically migrate existing *eppn* accounts.
 In order to do that, set the ``ASTAKOS_SHIBBOLETH_MIGRATE_EPPN`` setting to ``True`` in ``20-snf-astakos-app-settings.conf`` configuration file.
-Now every time an existing *eppn* user logs in using shibboleth, astakos will update the associated *eppn* identifier to the contents of the ``REMOTE_USER`` header.
+Now every time an existing *eppn* user logs in using shibboleth, Astakos will update the associated *eppn* identifier to the contents of the ``REMOTE_USER`` header.

 .. warning::

   IdPs should keep releasing the ``EPPN`` attribute in order for the migration to work.

 3. Create floating IP pools
 ===========================

-Synnefo v0.15 introduces floating IPs, which are public IPv4 addresses that can dynamically be added/removed to/from VMs and are quotable via the 'cyclades.floating_ip' resource.
-Connecting a VM to a public network is only allowed if the user has firstly created a floating IP from this network.
+Synnefo v0.15 introduces floating IPs, which are public IPv4 addresses that can be dynamically added/removed to/from VMs and are quotable via the ``cyclades.floating_ip`` resource.
+Connecting a VM to a public network is only allowed if the user has first allocated a floating IP from this network.

 Floating IPs are created from networks that are marked as Floating IP pools.
 Creation of floating IP pools is done with the `snf-manage network-create`